DeFi versus TradFi: Valuation Using Multiples and Discounted Cash Flows: Conclusion

 The results show that \ac{DEFI} tokens have been rather overpriced relative to the equity of financial services firms.
 More specifically, \ac{DEFI} assets were overvalued with respect to their \ac{TradFi} counterparties, and have been only recently converging to a more fair price.
 We believe high growth expectations in \ac{DEFI} have been adjusted towards more realistic levels in line with \ac{TradFi} .

 Despite the large growth in \ac{DEFI} tokens and cryptocurrencies in general, little research has been conducted on the valuation of these.
 Research on digital assets and \ac{DEFI} tokens valuation is still in an early stage, and we contribute by providing a framework to think about fundamental valuation in \ac{DEFI} .
-Future research could contribute by building upon our approach and propose \ac{DEFI} native fundamental measures and frameworks.
+Future research could build upon our approach by further developing fundamental measures and frameworks speciﬁc to \ac{DEFI} .